hwsmm/cosutrainer/README.md

 I package this one, so if there's any problem with it, let me know!

 ## Thanks a lot to
+- Thanks a lot to developers of libraries I used in this program!!!
 - [josu-trainer](https://github.com/ngoduyanh/josu-trainer) for basic idea of speeding up the map
 - [gosumemory](https://github.com/l3lackShark/gosumemory) and [ProcessMemoryDataFinder](https://github.com/Piotrekol/ProcessMemoryDataFinder) for memory reading